 The idea that that women are “sluts” for having sex while men are celebrated for their sexual exploits pervades the thinking of our parent’s generation and the ones before, and is still prevalent today as we see here, certainly among some parts of our multi-cultural melting-pot.

-I add my own voice to the wrath of so many women who rose up in protest at his medieval-inspired sexual assault on his daughter.
+We add our voice to the wrath of women who rose up in protest at his medieval-inspired sexual assault on his daughter.
 For him and the misogynist morons who think he is “cool” – shame on you all.
 You are throwbacks to an age most of us have moved on from and your sneering defence of your claims over a woman’s body mark you as the worst kind of human beings.

 This vile man is not alone and never has been.
 Attaching value to a woman’s virginity is an age-old belief which has played a pivotal role in perpetuating hideous practices such as trafficking children for sex.
 This man’s actions simply reconfirm interest in the whole virginity issue by reinforcing a claim of male ownership of a woman’s body and what she does with it.

 It is not hard to trace the link between that man’s pathetic power-game to other young girls trafficked and raped – and let’s call it for what it is – because these attitudes have everything to do with young girls and sex-trafficking.
 Even more so in countries afflicted with severe poverty and an ingrained gender inequality.
 But what role does virginity play in all this?